VilloKodeHode/eldoria-game-site/documentation/Eldoria/Eldoria's Origin.md

 The Astral Light was not born, nor made.
 It simply **was**.

-A radiant consciousness of pure will and awareness, the Astral Light **exhaled** into the void, and from this divine breath emerged the **Luminous Aether**—an infinite sea of radiant, unshaped energy.
+A radiant consciousness of pure will and awareness, the Astral Light **exhaled** into the void, and from this divine breath emerged **[[The Luminous Aether]]** —an infinite sea of radiant, unshaped energy.
 Though beautiful, the Aether was wild, untamed, and without purpose.
 The Astral Light, seeking harmony in the chaos, performed its first great act:

 ---